awsdocs/aws-systems-manager-user-guide/doc_source/session-manager-schema.md

 Type: Boolean
 Required: Yes
 [cloudWatchStreamingEnabled](#cwStream)
-If set to `true`, a continuous stream of session data logs are sent to the log group you specified in the `cloudWatchLogGroupName` input\.
+If set to `true`, a continual stream of session data logs are sent to the log group you specified in the `cloudWatchLogGroupName` input\.
 If set to `false`, session logs are sent to the log group you specified in the `cloudWatchLogGroupName` input at the end of your sessions\.
 Type: Boolean
 Required: Yes
 [kmsKeyId](#kms)